ErtyumPX/SpaceInvaders/README.md

 ## Inefficiencies

 A one-dimensional array was used to hold invaders.
 This causes many lines of code when determining which invader is on the front line and which can attack.
-Yet this was more efficient for the movement mechanich.
+Yet this was more efficient for the movement mechanic.

 Also there is a glitch with the sound effects at some certain scenerious, does not cause much problem yet it was hard to fix because sound system in Pygame is not the best.